-Supervisor Grijalva declined the friendly amendment.
+Supervisor Grijalva declined the friendly amendment to her motion.

-Supervisor Scott noted that although the contract would be discussed in Executive Session, it would ultimately be discussed in regular session as well.
+Supervisor Scott commented that although the contract would be discussed in Executive Session, it would ultimately be discussed in regular session as well.

-Supervisor Christy maintained that given the nature of the contract, the amount of the contract and the tenure of the County Administrator, engaging in Executive Session discussion on Mr. Huckelberry's contract would give the appearance of secrecy and urged the Board to conduct all discussions in a public forum.
+Supervisor Christy maintained that given the nature of the contract, the amount of the contract and the tenure of the County Administrator, engaging in Executive Session discussion on Mr. Huckelberry's contract would give the appearance of secrecy and he urged the Board to conduct all discussions in a public forum.